Malaria Action Program for Districts

 The Malaria Prevention and Control project, supported by Global Fund and led by World Vision Mozambique, partnered with Medicos de Mundi, International Relief and Development, Fundação de Desenvolvimento da Comunidade, Food for the Hungry and Malaria Consortium, aims to prevent and control malaria through a combination of interventions.

-ACCESS-SMC is a UNITAID-funded project, led by Malaria Consortium in partnership with Catholic Relief Services (CRS), which is supporting National Malaria Control and Elimination Programs in seven countries (Burkina Faso, Chad, Guinea, Mali, Niger, Nigeria, The Gambia) to lead the first-ever at-scale roll out of seasonal malaria chemoprevention (SMC).
-Over the next two years, this project will provide an estimated 45 million treatments to vulnerable children.
+ACCESS-SMC was a UNITAID-funded project, led by Malaria Consortium in partnership with Catholic Relief Services (CRS), which supported National Malaria Control and Elimination Programs in seven countries (Burkina Faso, Chad, Guinea, Mali, Niger, Nigeria, The Gambia) lead the first-ever at-scale roll out of seasonal malaria chemoprevention (SMC).
+Through ACCESS-SMC, 60,000 deaths and 10 million cases of malaria are estimated to have been averted.
+Malaria Consortium is continuing to protect children covered by the project through other funding streams.

 COMDIS-HSD is a Research Programme Consortium (RPC) which carries out research projects across a variety of settings in order to improve delivery of health services for underserved populations, with a focus on communicable diseases.